Hunt for Wolverine: Weapon Lost

-Daredevil, Misty Knight, and Nur arrive at the cabin to find Cypher.
-Nur uses an Inhuman Medical Suite on Cypher while Daredevil and Misty keepwatch.
-As Misty Knight suspects that it is Wolverine who did it, and Daredevil has theories that he might be mind-controlled, gone insane, or is possessed by someone.
-As the get Cypher to the Skycharger, they find someone who looks like Wolverine on top of the Skycharger.
 Daredevil discovers that the Wolverine-like culprit is Albert, a robot double of Wolverine created by the Reavers.
-Daredevil kicks Albert off the roof, and Misty destroys his cloak but he wounds her.
+Daredevil kicks Albert off the roof, and Knight destroys his cloak but he wounds her.
 After being tripped by Daredevil, Albert grabs him by the neck and starts to ask what he did with Elsie-Dee.
 The group shuts him down and leaves a tip on where to find him for the Canadian authorities.
-While flying back to New York, a recuperating Cypher discovers they need to go back to Chicago.
-There, a security guard who Misty spoke to is dead and a bomb nearby goes off.
+While the group is flying back to New York, a bomb goes off nearby.

-Misty protects them from the explosion, and the heroes evacuate the burning building.
-Nur discovers that the security guard worked for a group called Soteira, so they head to one of their offices in Chicago where Daredevil's radar detects the people inside purging their records.
-A Level Four Killteam arrives to kill the workers as part of their purge.
-They hold off the Killteam until Cypher gets the information they need.
-Back in the Skycharger, Cypher deciphers the information - involving Wolverine being interviewed by Soteira.
+Knight protects them from the explosion, and the heroes evacuate the burning building.
+Nur discovers that the security guard worked for a group called Soteira, so they head to one of their offices in Chicago, where Daredevil's radar detects the people inside purging their records.
+In the Skycharger, Cypher deciphers the information - involving Wolverine being interviewed by Soteira.
 Daredevil calls Kitty to let her know of his findings.
-While advised by Kitty to come in and meet with the other leaders of the search teams, he tells Kitty about the data on Soteira and states his opinion that "Wolverine should've stayed dead."